-The placing of purchase and sale orders as well as the negotiation of commissions is performed by the adviser and is reviewed by the Board of Trustees.
-Although it is permitted to do so, the adviser does not allocate brokerage to any broker in return for research or services.
+The placing of purchase and sale orders as well as the negotiation of commissions is performed by the Adviser, subject to the general oversight of the Board of Trustees.
+Although it is permitted to do so, the Adviser does not allocate brokerage to any broker in return for research or services.

-The primary consideration in effecting securities transactions for the Trust is to obtain the best price and execution which in the judgment of the adviser is attainable at the time and which would bring the best net overall economic result to a Fund.
+The primary consideration in effecting securities transactions for the Trust is to obtain the best price and execution which in the judgment of the Adviser is attainable at the time and which would bring the best net overall economic result to a Fund.
 Factors taken into account in the selection of brokers include the price of the security, commissions paid on the transaction, the efficiency and cooperation with which the transaction is effected, the expediency of making settlement, and the financial strength and stability of the broker.
-The adviser may negotiate commissions at a rate in excess of the amount another broker would have charged if it determines in good faith that the overall net economic result is favorable to the Fund and is not required to execute trades in "over-the-counter" securities with primary marketmakers if similar terms are available elsewhere.
-The adviser evaluates whether brokerage commissions are reasonable based upon available information about the general level of commissions paid by similar mutual funds for comparable services.
+The Adviser may negotiate commissions at a rate in excess of the amount another broker would have charged if it determines in good faith that the overall net economic result is favorable to the Fund and is not required to execute trades in "over-the-counter"

+securities with primary market-makers if similar terms are available elsewhere.
+The Adviser evaluates whether brokerage commissions are reasonable based upon available information about the general level of commissions paid by similar mutual funds for comparable services.

-When consistent with best execution, brokerage may be directed to Saturna Brokerage Services, Inc., a wholly-owned subsidiary of the adviser, which engages in a discount brokerage business.
+When consistent with best execution, brokerage may be directed to Saturna Brokerage Services, Inc., a wholly-owned subsidiary of the Adviser, which engages in a discount brokerage business.
 Saturna Brokerage Services currently executes portfolio transactions for the Trust for free (no commissions).
 Transactions effected through other brokers are subject to commissions payable to that broker.

-The Commissions Paid To Saturna Brokerage Services table on page 21 contains the commissions each Fund paid Saturna Brokerage for each of the last three fiscal years.
+The Commissions Paid To Saturna Brokerage Services table below contains the commissions each Fund paid Saturna Brokerage for each of the last three fiscal years.

-The Commissions Paid To Other Broker-Dealers table on page 21 contains the commissions each Fund paid to unaffiliated broker-dealers for each of the last three fiscal years.
+The Commissions Paid To Other Broker-Dealers table below contains the commissions each Fund paid to unaffiliated broker-dealers for each of the last three fiscal years.